hyperledger/besu-docs/docs/public-networks/how-to/send-transactions.md

 # Create and send transactions

 You can send signed transactions using the [`eth_sendRawTransaction`](../reference/api/index.md#eth_sendrawtransaction) JSON-RPC API method.
 Signed transactions can be simple value transfers, contract creation, or contract invocation.
 Set the maximum transaction fee for transactions using the [`--rpc-tx-feecap`](../reference/cli/options.md#rpc-tx-feecap) CLI option.

 To accept signed transactions from remote connections, set the [API listening host](use-besu-api/index.md#service-hosts) to `0.0.0.0`.
+Setting the listening host to `0.0.0.0` exposes the API service connection on your node to any remote connection.
+In a production environment, ensure you are using a firewall to avoid exposing your node to the internet.

 [Use client libraries](develop/client-libraries.md) to create and send a signed raw transaction to transfer Ether and create a smart contract.

 :::danger Private keys